APG of Chesapeake president says efforts have been ramped up

 Many local newspapers, including all Maryland and Delaware newspapers owned by APG Media of Chesapeake, under Adams Publishing Group, have created comprehensive coverage and lowered paywalls in an attempt to respond to public health concerns.
 They have created a geo-location specific coverage portal, where readers can read statewide and regional coverage, or can drill down coverage by area or county if desired.

-To keep the community informed and safe, The Enterprise has doubled down its commitment to the community during this crisis.
+To keep the community informed and safe, the Maryland Independent has doubled down its commitment to the community during this crisis.

 “We are an essential business, and so are many of our advertisers and readers,” said APG Media of Chesapeake Regional President Jim Normandin.